Linuxfabrik/monitoring-plugins/README.rst

 A few words about Python
 ------------------------

-Python 2 vs Python 3
+Python 3 vs Python 2
 ~~~~~~~~~~~~~~~~~~~~

+We stopped maintaining the Python 2-based plugins on 2021-12-31.

-All check plugins are available for Python 2.7 and Python 3.6+.
+All check plugins are available for Python 3.6+, and most of them also for Python 2.7.
 The Python 2 check plugins have the suffix "2" (for example ``cpu-usage2``), the Python 3 plugins have the suffix "3" (for example ``cpu-usage3``).

 The Python 2-based check plugins use ``#!/usr/bin/env python2``, while the Python 3-based check plugins use ``#!/usr/bin/env python3`` explicitly.

-We will stop maintaining the Python 2-based plugins after 2021-12-31.

 Virtual Environment